donavinhannon/ak-native-culture/README.md

 * Gulp
 * FontAwesome

+*Note: I used the bootstrap and fontawesome cdn because I tested the implementation against hosting them myself and found the cdn to be faster because of a reduced server latency.

 ## About
 This was my first project coming out of a long break from front-end development.
 The site is fully responsive at all screen resolutions.
 I was trying to use minimal javascript to ensure a quick loading spped so I managed to get the mobile menu working without js.
 It was also a last minute project so the scss is a bit sloppy for my taste.